 - Sec.
 2405 BULLETIN BOARDS: The County will designate a bulletin board or a portion of an existing bulletin board in related departments for the exclusive use of CJAAVC.
 A copy of all material to be displayed upon the bulletin board shall be provided to the Department Head or his designated representatives.
 If the Department Head objects to the contents of such material, he shall immediately notify CJAAVC staff or its representative.
 Such material shall be removed from the board, based upon the Department Head's objections and if an agreement cannot be reached between CJAAVC and the Department Head, the matter shall be immediately referred to the Director Human Resources for resolution.
 CJAAVC is responsible for posting material upon the designated bulletin board and for neat and orderly maintenance thereof. - Sec.
 2406 DISPLAY AND DISTRIBUTION OF MATERIALS: During non-working hours, CJAAVC shall have the right to distribute CJAAVC literature to work stations (i.e., desks and in-baskets) of the employees it represents.
-Such material distributed to work stations is subject to the procedure for obtaining prior approval of departmental management set forth in Section2405. - Sec.
-2407 NEW EMPLOYEES AND EMPLOYEE LISTS: The County shall provide CJAAVC with a listing of bargaining unit employees and their classifications on a quarterly basis.
-The County shall advise all new employees hired into the classifications represented by CJAAVC who attend the County-sponsored New Employee Orientation that CJAAVC is the employee organization formally recognized by the County to represent them. - Sec.
-2408 TRAINING SESSIONS: When invited to do so by the head of a County agency, or the head of a County department not part of an agency, staff or employee representatives of CJAAVC may participate in training or orientation sessions for employees in that department or agency. - Sec.
-2409 AGENCY SHOP: If, prior to adoption of this MOA by the County's Board of Supervisors, CJAAVC submits to the County definitive, signed evidence showing sufficient, unit-wide support (in excess of 50%) for creation of an agency shop arrangement applicable to all within the bargaining unit, then the County will agree to enter into such an arrangement akin to that previously extended to the Ventura County Professional Peace Officer Association (VCPPOA), the California Nurses Association (CNA), and Local 501 of the International Union of Operating Engineers (IUOE).
+Such material distributed to work stations is subject to the procedure for obtaining prior approval of departmental management set forth in Section 2405. - Sec.
+2407 NEW EMPLOYEES AND EMPLOYEE LISTS: The County shall provide CJAAVC with a listing of bargaining unit employees and their classifications on a bi-weekly basis.
+The County shall advise all new employees hired into the classifications represented by CJAAVC who attend the County-sponsored New Employee Orientation that CJAAVC is the employee organization formally recognized by the County to represent them.

+Sec.
+2408 TRAINING SESSIONS/EMPLOYEE ORIENTATION:

+- A. Training Sessions: When invited to do so by the head of a County agency, or the head of a County department not part of an agency, staff or employee representatives of CJAAVC may participate in training sessions for employees in that department or agency. - B. Employee Orientation: The County shall provide CJAAVC with a minimum of 10 calendar days' notice in advance of a new Countywide, or department/agency, new employee orientation via email to the President and Vice President of CJAAVC absent exigent circumstances.
+Notice to CJAAVC shall be to the email address designated in writing by the President of CJAAVC.
+Said designation may be updated as needed.